Cloud cost management

 This applies most to teams with large data, such as those providing large datasets to researchers, or to users running workflows that store intermediate results in Cloud Storage.
 While Cloud Storage prices are generally low per GB and you only pay for what you use, those charges aggregate every day.
 Neglecting to delete files you don't need can add up over time. -

-Stop your cloud environments when not in use.
+Stop your apps when not in use.

 -